leandroberetta/right-lyrics/documentation/minikube/pipelines.md

-# Build and Deploy in Minikube
+# Deploy in Minikube with Tekton Pipelines

 Right Lyrics can be developed locally on Minikube deploying the services (and its related dependencies) using: